Phauthentic/phpstan-rules/docs/rules/Class-Must-Have-Specification-Docblock-Rule.md

                 - '/.*Repository::find.*/'      # All find* methods in Repository classes
                 - '/.*Service::execute$/'       # execute methods in Service classes
                 - '/App\\.*Handler::handle$/'   # handle methods in Handler classes
+                - '/.*FacadeInterface::.*/'     # All methods on any FacadeInterface
             specificationHeader: 'Specification:'
             requireBlankLineAfterHeader: true
             requireListItemsEndWithPeriod: false